Praveenbanot/credit_card_fraud_detection/README.md

 ### Credit Card Fraud Detection using RandomForestClassifier
-The data was taken from Kaggle site:
+The dataset was taken from Kaggle site:
 https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud